Fence Repair Guide

 If you notice your fence panels or posts are rotten beyond repair, they will need to be removed and replaced.

-Detach the rotten piece from the healthy fence panels so you don't cause further damage to the structure.
+• Detach the rotten piece from the healthy fence panels so you don't cause further damage to the structure.

-Dig the base of the fence post out using a shovel.
+• Dig the base of the fence post out using a shovel.
 If it's set in concrete, you'll have to break into it.
 Clear out the hole of debris.

-Your replacement post or panel needs to be the same size as the rotten one in order to fit perfectly into the hole already in the concrete.
-Coated the wood with a thick layer of wood preservative and allow it to dry thoroughly before placing it in the ground.
+• Coat the wood with a thick layer of wood preservative and allow it to dry thoroughly before placing it in the ground.
 This will prevent any more rotting.

 Wobbly Fence

-If your fence has become wobbly, it's possibly due to the wood shrinking inside the concrete footing.
-Squeeze some waterproof filler into any of the gaps and allow it to dry, and it should stay in place.
+• Use a tamper or a length of wood to compact the material into any of the gaps and allow it to dry, and it should stay in place.

 Leaning Fence

-A leaning fence is also a straightforward fence repair.
-Detach the leaning posts or panels from any surrounding fence structures.
+• Detach the leaning posts or panels from any surrounding fence structures.

-Dig up the post, breaking up the concrete and clearing it away.
-Reset the post into its former position, making sure that it is level.
-Brace it to keep it upright, and pour the new concrete footing in.
+• Put your post or replacement post back into the ground, brace it to keep it upright, and pour the new concrete footing in.
 When the footing has set, reassemble the fence using new galvanised nails, making sure everything is tight and strong.

 How Long Does It Take to Repair Fencing?

-The time it takes to mend a fence depends upon the Damage you need to repair.
+The time it takes to mend a fence depends upon the damage you need to repair.
 Will a repair job sort the problem or is it time to bite the bullet and completely replace the fence?
 Replacing a fence completely will normally take just 1 – 2 days.

 Keeping fences in good repair adds value to your property and increases the security of your property.
 If you have an electric fence surrounding your property, then electric fence repairs may take longer if they need to be undertaken by a qualified contractor.